defany/telego-questions/README.md

 # Telego-questions
-## This package was created to make handle users answers on questions easier
+## This package provides a question middlewares that helps to handle users answers on questions

 ### Usage:
 ```go